rahildoshi97/materforge/paper/paper.md

 in user-friendly YAML configuration files.
 These are internally converted into symbolic mathematical expressions for direct use in scientific computing frameworks.
-MaterForge supports different material types, offers multiple property definition methods, and automatically resolves dependency order for derived properties while detecting cycles.
+MaterForge supports different material types, offers flexible property definition methods, and automatically resolves dependency order for derived properties while detecting cycles.
-It is designed for high-performance computing (HPC) applications and serves as a streamlined bridge between experimental data and numerical simulation, making sophisticated material modeling accessible to a broader scientific community.
+It is designed for high-performance computing (HPC) applications and serves as a bridge between experimental data and numerical simulation.

 # Statement of Need

-Accurate numerical simulation requires accounting for material properties such as thermal conductivity, density, and viscosity that are not constant but depend on variables like temperature, pressure, or strain rate [@lewis1996finite; @zienkiewicz2013finite].
+Accurate numerical simulation requires accounting for material properties such as thermal conductivity, density, and viscosity that depend on variables like temperature, pressure, or strain rate [@lewis1996finite; @zienkiewicz2013finite].
 This challenge is compounded by the wide variation in data availability, from well-characterized models for established materials to sparse experimental points for novel materials.
 Consequently, property definitions can range from simple constants to complex tabular datasets or sophisticated equations, creating a significant integration hurdle for researchers.

-To manage this complexity, researchers often resort to manual interpolation, custom scripting to handle different data formats, or proprietary software, which compromises reproducibility and standardization [@ashby2013materials].
+To manage this complexity, researchers often resort to manual interpolation, custom scripting, or proprietary software, which compromises reproducibility and standardization [@ashby2013materials].
-While valuable resources like the NIST WebBook [@nist_webbook] and libraries such as CoolProp [@coolprop] exist, they primarily provide raw data without the integrated processing needed to unify these varied formats.
+While valuable resources like the NIST WebBook [@linstrom2001nist] and libraries such as CoolProp [@coolprop] exist, they primarily provide raw data without the integrated processing needed to unify these varied formats.
-Similarly, specialized CALPHAD databases [@calphad] are powerful but often require proprietary software and do not easily integrate with general-purpose simulation codes.
+Similarly, CALPHAD databases [@calphad] are powerful but often require proprietary software and do not easily integrate with general-purpose simulation codes.

-This gap often leads to the development of ad hoc solutions, hindering workflow efficiency and the adoption of FAIR data principles [@wilkinson2016fair].
+This leads to ad hoc solutions, hindering workflow efficiency and FAIR data adoption [@wilkinson2016fair].
-MaterForge bridges this gap by providing a unified, open-source framework that leverages symbolic mathematics, automatic regression, and dependency resolution to handle these disparate data sources.
+MaterForge bridges this gap by providing a unified, open-source framework that leverages symbolic mathematics, automatic regression, and dependency resolution.
 By combining a user-friendly YAML configuration with powerful backend processing, MaterForge standardizes and simplifies the integration of realistic material behavior into scientific simulations.